What is United Way of Santa Barbara County?

 Over 175 workplaces, 20 foundations, and 6,000 individuals from Carpinteria to the Santa Ynez Valley contribute financially to our programs every year.
 Over 3,000 individuals contribute time and energy to us as well.
 The contributions of time, money, and ideas help us reach more than 80,000 local people per year.
 That is more than one-third of our local population!

-What types of programs does UWSBC offer?
+What programs does UWSBC offer?

 Why give to United Way?